mccrowjp/R/README.md

 # R
-Various statistical and plotting functions in R
+R scripts, and R functions for statistics and plotting